 The commissioner of labor and industry shall convene industry representatives, identify occupational competency standards, and provide technical assistance to develop dual-training programs.
-The competency standards shall be identified for employment in occupations in advanced manufacturing, health care services, information technology, and agriculture.
+The competency standards shall be identified for employment in occupations in advanced manufacturing, health care services, information technology, agriculture, transportation, child care, and the legal cannabis industry.
 Competency standards are not rules and are exempt from the rulemaking provisions of chapter 14, and the provisions in section 14.386 concerning exempt rules do not apply.

 For purposes of this section, the following terms have the meanings given them: